-Unfortunately, there is no magic recipe for tree watering.
-Factors such as soil type, weather patterns and the age of trees all affect how much watering should be done.
+Tree watering is an essential part of tree care.
+But, when and how much should you water?Unfortunately, there is no magic recipe for tree watering.
+Factors such as soil type, weather and age all affect watering guidelines.
 But, here are a few good rules of thumb to follow.

-1. Water newly planted trees immediately.
+1. Water new trees immediately

-2. Deep water trees in the first two growing seasons.
+2. Deep water trees in the first two growing seasons

-4. Don’t overwater.
+4. Don’t overwater

-5. Use mulch.
+5. Use mulch

-6. Know your tree.
+6. Know your tree

-7. Water efficiently.
+7. Water efficiently

-Keep up on watering.
+Keep up on watering

 Need more information?
 Check out these resources: